Orbital stability of smooth solitary waves for the modified Camassa-Holm equation: Smooth solitary wave solutions

 \section{Smooth solitary wave solutions}

 In this section, we employ phase plane analysis to establish the existence of a one-parameter family of smooth solitary wave solutions for the mCH equation on a nonzero constant background.
 We then show that these solutions can be characterized variationally as the critical points of an action functional $\Lambda$.
-This functional is composed of a linear combination of the energy $F_1$ \eqref{4} and the Casimirs $F_2$ \eqref{5} and $F_3$ \eqref{6}.
+This functional is composed of a linear combination of the energy $F_1$ \eqref{5} and the Casimirs $F_2$ \eqref{6} and $F_3$ \eqref{7} {{(the functionals $F_2$ and $F_3$ are shown to be Casimirs in Appendix \ref{AA})}}.
 Finally, we derive the spectral properties of the Hessian operator $\mathcal{L}$ associated with the action functional $\Lambda$.